 If the owner uses a standard lease form for rental to unassisted tenants in the locality or the premises, the lease must be in such standard form.
 If the owner does not use a standard lease form for rental to unassisted tenants, the owner may use another form of lease.
-The HAP contract prescribed by HUD contains the owner's certification that if the owner uses a standard lease form for rental to unassisted tenants, the lease is in such standard form.
+The HAP contract prescribed by HUD contains the owner's certification that if the owner uses a standard lease form for rental to unassisted tenants, the lease for the assisted tenants is in such standard form.

-All provisions in the HUD-required Tenancy Addendum must also be added word-for-word to the owner's standard lease form, for use with the assisted family.
-The Tenancy Addendum includes the tenancy requirements for the program and the composition of the household as approved by the CCHA.
-As a part of the lease, the tenant shall have the right to enforce the Tenancy Addendum against the owner and the terms of the Tenancy Addendum shall prevail over any other provisions of the lease.
+All provisions in the HUD-required Tenancy Addendum must be added word-for-word to the owner's standard lease form.
+The Tenancy Addendum includes the HUD requirements for the tenancy.
+Because it is a part of the lease, the tenant shall have the right to enforce the Tenancy Addendum against the owner.
+If there is a conflict between the owner's lease and the Tenancy Addendum, the terms of the Tenancy Addendum shall prevail over any other provisions of the lease.